 There are any number of reasons why you may need to change the locks at home.
 Maybe you have lost your keys or want to prevent an ex partner from getting in.
-The easiest lock to change is what is commonly called the Yale lock.
+The easiest lock to change is what is commonly called the Yale lock or barrel lock.

 This lock is actually called a night latch and the whole assembly does not need to be changed as the internal working latch, barrel or cylinder, can be changed independently of the rest of the mechanism.
 This allows you to use a new key which after all is the usual purpose of changing locks.